 Larger securities deposits can easily generate custodial fees totaling thousands of francs per year.
 For example, UBS charges custodial fees equal to 0.35 percent of the account value for locally-deposited securities up to 10 million francs.
 It charges 0.55 percent for securities in foreign CSDs.

-Credit Suisse charges 0.35% (local CSD) or 0.5% (foreign CSD) for up to 5 million francs of securities.
-It has a minimal custodial fee of 5 francs per month per investment position.
+Credit Suisse charges 0.35% per annum (local CSD) or 0.5% (foreign CSD) for custody accounts worth up to 5 million francs.
+A minimum monthly fee of 5 francs per position applies.

-The Zürcher Kantonalbank charges monthly custodial fees of 0.3% (local CSD, minimum 3 francs per investment position) or 0.4% (foreign CSD, minimum 4 francs per investment position).
+The Zürcher Kantonalbank charges monthly custodial fees of 0.3% (local CSD, minimum 3 francs per position per month) or 0.4% (foreign CSD, minimum 4 francs per position per month).

 It is worth noting that online brokers charge lower custodial fees than major banks do.

-Saxo Bank charges a monthly custodial fee equal to 0.12% of account value (minimum fee: 5 francs) to hold stocks (including ETF shares) and bonds.
+Saxo Bank charges a monthly custodial fee equal to 0.12% of account value per annum (minimum 5 francs per month) to hold stocks (including ETF shares) and bonds.
 Note: Saxo Bank charges an 89-franc inactivity fee for each quarter during which you do not place at least 1 order.

-CornèrTrader does not charge custodial fees.
-However, as of July 2019, it charges a 35-franc inactivity fee per quarter (plus VAT).
-That comes to a maximum inactivity fee of 140 francs plus VAT per full year in which no orders are placed.
+CornèrTrader does not charge any custodial fees for stocks.
+As of July 2019 it charges a 35-franc inactivity fee per quarter plus VAT.
+That comes to 140 francs plus VAT per full year in which no orders are placed.

-PostFinance charges 90 francs per year for its custody accounts.
+PostFinance charges 90 francs per year for a custody account.
 However, the 90-franc custodial fee is credited towards (possible) brokerage fees.